xiaomi-spes-devs/OTA/README.md

 ### Requirements
 The latest Android 16 firmware, an [unlocked bootloader](https://github.com/TheAirBlow/HyperSploit) and USB debugging enabled from developer options.

-The latest LineageOS .zip package and boot, super_empty and vendor_boot .img files for spes available [here](https://github.com/xiaomi-spes-devs/OTA/releases).
+The latest LineageOS .zip package and boot, KSU_boot, super_empty and vendor_boot .img files for spes available [here](https://github.com/xiaomi-spes-devs/OTA/releases).

 The latest version of [Google's platform-tools](https://developer.android.com/tools/releases/platform-tools?hl=en#downloads) and a computer.

+If you want to install KernelSU for root, flash the KSU_boot.img from the same release page instead of the regular boot.img, and install the KernelSU APK from that release as well.

 ### First flash steps
 Reboot to bootloader